 Prepares teaching assistants in areas of classroom management, departmental policies, safety procedures, handling of hazardous materials and waste disposal.
 One day-long workshop and several follow up sessions for a total of 12-13 hours.

 Considers acid-base concepts, bonding, ligand field theory, molecular orbital and symmetry principles, reactions, energetics, coordination compounds, organometallic and bioinorganic chemistry.
 Laboratory focuses on synthesis and reactions of a broad range of inorganic and organometallic compounds.
+(Offered fall semester in even years: fall 2022, fall 2024, etc.).

 Introduces students to original laboratory research in collaboration with a faculty member; requires literature searching, experimental planning, a minimum of 8 hours laboratory work a week, a final written report and an oral presentation of the work.

 Studies instrumentation for chemical analysis and method selection.
 Topics covered include ultraviolet- visible spectroscopy, atomic absorption and emission, polarography and voltammetry, thermal analysis, and chromatography.
+(Offered spring semester in odd years: spring 2023, spring 2025, etc.).

 Specialized or personalized instruction under the guidance of a faculty member.
 Requires a written plan of the work to be undertaken and consent of instructor and department chair.